Diversity of Solutions: An Exploration Through the Lens of Fixed-Parameter Tractability Theory: Introduction

-The treewidth of a graph is a structural parameter that quantifies how close the graph is to being a forest (i.e., a graph without cycles).
+\paragraph{Diversity and Dynamic Programming} The treewidth of a graph is a structural parameter that quantifies how close the graph is to being a forest (i.e., a graph without cycles).
 The popularity of this parameter stems from the fact that many problems that are NP-complete on general graphs can be solved in polynomial time on graphs of constant treewidth.
-In particular, a celebrated theorem due to Courcelle~\cite{courcelle1990monadic} states that any problem expressible in the monadic second-order logic of graphs can be solved in polynomial time on graphs of constant treewidth.
-Besides this metatheorem, the notion of treewidth has found applications in several branches of Artificial Intelligence such as Answer Set Programs~\cite{bliem2017impact}, checking the consistency of certain relational algebras in Qualitative Spacial Reasoning~\cite{bodirsky2011rcc8}, compiling Bayesian networks~\cite{chavira2007compiling}, determining the winners of multiwinner voting systems~\cite{yang2018multiwinner}, analyzing the dynamics of stochastic social networks~\cite{barrett2007computational}, and solving constraint satisfaction problems~\cite{jegou2007dynamic}.
-The running times of many of these algorithms are of the form $f(t)\cdot n^{\Ocal(1)}$ where \(n\) is the number of vertices and \(t\) the treewidth of the input graph, and $f:\N\rightarrow \N$ is a computable function of $t$ alone.
-In other words, these algorithms are fixed-parameter tractable (or \emph{FPT})~\cite{DowneyFellows13} for the parameter treewidth.
-Additionally, these algorithms are dynamic programming algorithms which operate on a tree-decomposition in a bottom-up fashion by computing data from the leaves to the root.
+In particular, a celebrated theorem due to Courcelle~ (see \cite{courcelle1990monadic}) states that any problem expressible in the monadic second-order logic of graphs can be solved in polynomial time on graphs of constant treewidth.
+Besides this metatheorem, the notion of treewidth has found applications in several branches of Artificial Intelligence such as Answer Set Programs~\cite{bliem2017impact}, checking the consistency of certain relational algebras in Qualitative Spacial Reasoning~\cite{bodirsky2011rcc8}, compiling Bayesian networks~\cite{chavira2007compiling}, determining the winners of multi-winner voting systems~\cite{yang2018multiwinner}, analyzing the dynamics of stochastic social networks~\cite{barrett2007computational}, and solving constraint satisfaction problems~\cite{jegou2007dynamic}.
+A large number of these algorithms are in fact FPT-algorithms when treewidth is the parameter.
+Typically, such algorithms are dynamic programming algorithms which operate on a tree-decomposition in a bottom-up fashion by computing data from the leaves to the root.